 e.
 That we who first trusted in Christ should be to the praise of His glory: God's purpose in all this is so that those who have trusted Christ will exist to the praise of His glory.
 The goal of God's ultimate plan is to glorify Him.

 f.
 We who first trusted in Christ: This speaks of Jewish believers.
 The words you also in Ephesians 1:13 speak of Gentile believers.
-God’s great plan has a place for both Jew and Gentile, and brings them both together in Jesus.
+God's great plan has a place for both Jew and Gentile, and it brings them both together in Jesus.

 4. (13-14) The work of the Holy Spirit.

 In Him you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also, having believed, you were sealed with the Holy Spirit of promise, who is the guarantee of our inheritance until the redemption of the purchased possession, to the praise of His glory.